 Two Contrasting Narratives

-The journey we are embarking on in this book is grandiose in every sense of the word, spanning thousands of years and following two civilizations which develop in extremely different ways while in the same extra-solar planetary system.
+The journey we are embarking on in Children of Time is grandiose in every sense of the word, spanning thousands of years and following two civilizations which develop in extremely different ways while in the same extra-solar planetary system.
 On one hand, we are privy to the development of a civilization as it virtually sprouts out from the Earth, growing and developing over countless cycles, changing and adapting to the challenges thrown at it by the universe.

 When it comes to this narrative, I was extremely impressed with Tchaikovsky’s ability to profoundly describe the sociological and anthropological aspects of a developing species, almost feeling like an extremely well-written history book at some points.
 Perhaps even more impressively, the author doesn’t ever give you the opportunity to be bored even as you are reading through the slowest moments.
 With every passage he adds something important to the story and the portrayal of this species, as if carefully sculpting a marble statue which takes on new and interesting shapes with every strike of the chisel.